-Pointing out to all those who work in wool, particularly carders and spinners, and all those employed in cotton and woollen manufactures, &c. that they should often wash their eyes, to free them from impurities.
+Pointing out to all those who work in wool, particularly carders and spinners, and all those employed in cotton and woollen manufactures, &c. that they should often wash their eyes, to free them from impurities;

-For the fine dust, almost imperceptible it may be called, which wool disperses, produces cataracts, obstinate inflammations, swelled eyelids, &c., as I have often experienced in the course of my practice.
-Indeed, with workpeople of this description, pure water is not of itself sufficient to prevent the dangerous effects of the woolly matter; and for this reason I would recommend
+For the fine dust, almost imperceptible it may be called, which wool disperses, produces cataracts, obstinate inflammations, swelled eyelids, &c.; as I have often experienced in the course of my practice.
+Indeed, with work-people of this description, pure water is not of itself sufficient to prevent the dangerous effects of the woolly matter; and for this reason I would recommend, instead, a solution of gum arabic and litharge of gold, or a weak solution of white vitriol, as I have noticed in a former part of this Essay.

-By a rational attention to these few simple rules, as applied to particular cases, not only artists and artizans, but people of all ranks, may direct themselves with regard to the preservation of their eyes in a sound state.
-For example, silk weavers, whose eyes are but too much affected by the shining colour of the silk, may easily judge, from what I have said, that it is essential for them also to bathe their eyes with the above named solution, and alternately with pure water.
+By a rational attention to these few simple rules, as applied to particular cases, not only artists and artisans, but people of all ranks, may direct themselves with regard to the preservation of their eyes in a sound state.
+For example, silkweavers, whose eyes are but too much affected by the shining colour of the silk, may easily judge, from what I have said, that it is essential for them also to bathe their eyes with the above named solution, and alternately with pure water.
 To workers in silk also, I would even recommend another precaution, which is, that the same person should not always be employed to hang the silks out to dry in the open air, nor even in tenter grounds, as the continual reflexion of so many different colours may be highly prejudicial.
-To bleachers of linens and cottons, and to all persons engaged in those manufactures, similar precautions may be given; nay, even practical chemists and philosophers need not disdain to avail themselves of hints which might otherwise be unthought of in their ardent pursuit of knowledge.
+To bleachers of linens and cottons, and to all persons engaged in those manufactures, similar precautions may be given: nay, even practical chemists and philosophers need not disdain to avail themselves of hints which might otherwise be unthought of in their ardent pursuit of knowledge.